KCaldeira/howto/README.md

 ### 6) (Optional) Verify installs
 pip check  # reports broken or conflicting deps, if any

+### 7) Create .gitignore

+Go to an LLM like Claude Code and ask it to make a .gitignore file to avoid uploading .venv to github

 ## How to activate or deactivate base environment in conda

 Sure — here’s the complete file ready to save as